João Pedro (footballer, born December 2003): Club career

 João Pedro was born in Sete Lagoas, Minas Gerais, and joined the youth sides of Corinthians in 2019, from Desportivo Brasil.
+The nickname "Tchoca" came from his father, who was called that in Minas Gerais, while the athlete started being called "Tchoca Jr.".
+In São Paulo, he became known simply as "Tchoca".
 In October of that year, however, he suffered a knee injury and was sidelined for more than a year due to the subsequent COVID-19 pandemic before returning to action in June 2021.

-On 6 April 2022, João Pedro renewed his contract with Timão until March 2025.
+On 6 April 2022, João Pedro renewed his contract with Corinthians until March 2025.
 He made his first team debut on 10 March 2024, starting in a 0–0 Campeonato Paulista away draw against Água Santa, as both sides were already eliminated.

 On 29 May 2024, João Pedro further extended his contract with Corinthians until the end of 2026.
 He made his Série A debut on 16 June, coming on as a late substitute for fellow youth graduate Wesley in a 2–2 home draw against São Paulo.

 On 9 August 2024, João Pedro was loaned to Série B side Ceará until the end of the year.
 He left the club in December after helping in their promotion to the top tier, becoming a regular starter in the latter stages of the competition.

 Back to Timão for the 2025 season, João Pedro scored his first senior goal on 22 January of that year, netting his side's second in a 2–1 home win over Água Santa.